Protecting quantum correlations of negative quantum states using weak measurement under non-Markovian noise: Protecting quantum correlations and universal quantum teleportation protocols under the non-Markovian AD and RTN channels using WM and QMR

 \subsubsection{Under non-Markovian AD channel}

 Figure (\ref{FD_NMAD}a) represents the variations in fidelity deviation of the states mentioned above under non-Markovian AD noise.
 We can observe from Fig. (\ref{FD_NMAD}a) that at $t = 0$, all the considered states except the $NS_2$ state show fidelity deviation approximately equal to zero.
-The reason for this is discussed in Sec. \ref{protect_MaxFid_FD_sec.} that, except the $NS_2$ state all the negative quantum states have $|e_1| = |e_2| = |e_3| > 1/3$.
+The reason for this is discussed in Sec. \ref{maxiaml fidelity and fidelity deviation sec.} that, except the $NS_2$ state all the negative quantum states have $|e_1| = |e_2| = |e_3| > 1/3$.
 Moreover, all the two-qubit negative quantum states and the Bell state show oscillatory variations in fidelity deviation in synchronization, except for some kinks between the oscillations where the negative quantum states are approaching minimum deviation in fidelity.
 In these regions, the behavior of the Bell state is different from the two-qubit negative quantum states.
 If we compare the variation in fidelity deviation of all the states under the non-Markovian AD noise, the $NS_3$ state exhibits a smaller fidelity deviation than the other considered states.
 This shows that without WM and QMR, the $NS_3$ state is relatively better than the Bell state and other negative quantum states for UQT under non-Markovian AD noise.

 The WM and QMR are seen to successfully reduce the deviation in the fidelity of all the considered two-qubit negative quantum states.
-The WM and QMR are able to squeeze the non-zero fidelity deviation area of two-qubit negative quantum states in contrast to the Bell states, as depicted in Fig. (\ref{FD_NMAD}b).
+The WM and QMR are able to squeeze the non-zero fidelity deviation area of two-qubit $NS_1$ and $NS_2$ states in contrast to the $NS_3$ and Bell states, as depicted in Fig. (\ref{FD_NMAD}b).
 This makes them more suitable candidates for UQT under non-Markovian AD noise.